[Opinion] Le Pen's new EU rhetoric masks same old ideas

 Still further back in time, in 2007, her party (then called the National Front and led by her father Jean-Marie Le Pen) proposed re-establishing the primacy of national law over the secondary law of the European Union.

 But even if Marine Le Pen's constitutional euroscepticism is not new, it is not innocuous either.
-Rather the opposite — it has the potential to be more electorally successful and, at the time, at least as damaging for the European Union, as any talk of France leaving the EU the way the UK did.
+Rather the opposite — it has the potential to be more successful electorally and, at the same time, just as damaging for the European Union as France leaving the EU.

 At the end of the day, constitutionalism is deservedly prestigious in democracies.